 Upside Down and Clinging

 Bat hangs upside down from the ceiling of the cave, clinging to the rough surface.
 This inverted posture could be seen as everything going wrong, but I see it as a defiance of gravity.
-Symbolically, gravity is the past, what drags us down and what keeps us from moving forward into grace.
+Symbolically, gravity is the past.
+Gravity is what weighs us down and keeps us from moving forward into grace.

 Is this Ever Going to End?